 Do not miss taking your children to the tide pools that form at low tide in Playa Pelada.
 They are gorgeous, natural mini hot tubs and babies (and tired parents) love soaking in them under the sunshine!

 Nosara attracts creative personalities and you can find many of their masterpieces for sale in town.
 Visit the main street in Guiones, flanked by Café Paris, and you’ll find amazing beachwear, yoga clothes, vintage clothing, children’s clothes, jewelry, art, home decorations and souvenirs, all with an alternative flair.

 For the Healthy (and not so Healthy) Palate

 Yogis, vegetarians, vegans and health freaks find Nosara delectable.
 Healthy smoothies, vegan ice cream, vegetarian and vegan meals, ginger beer, kombucha, ghee, you can find everything here, produced with local ingredients too!
 If you plan to cook during your visit, two organic markets are organized each week from November to August.
 Ask in town to find out the days and locations of each, as these tend to vary.

-The not-so-health-oriented will be pleased to know that Nosara has magnificent pizzerias, the best Italian gelato, seafood and steak restaurants, bagel shops and traditional Costa Rican sodas or small restaurants that serve local cuisine such as casado, a dish that contains rice, beans, steak, plantain and salad.
+The not-so-health-oriented will be pleased to know that Nosara has magnificent pizzerias, the best Italian gelato, seafood and steak restaurants, bagel shops and traditional Costa Rican sodas or small restaurants that serve local cuisines such as casado, a dish that contains rice, beans, steak, plantain, and salad.